Oracle69digitalmarketing/Movie_Recommendation_App/README.md

-Here's your updated README.md with:

-✅ The full and corrected recommendation engine section.

-✅ Fixed JSON format.

-✅ Updated 📦 Docker support + CI/CD pipelines note.

-✅ Marked Full Deployment as ✅ in the checklist.
+Here’s your full corrected README, clean, complete, and ready for GitHub.
+It includes the properly closed JSON block, the recommendation engine section, and all prior enhancements:

+---

 # 🎬 Full-Stack Movie Recommendation App